dltkr12311/Today-Algorithms/README.md

 - [x] 1512.
 Number of Good Pairs
 - [x] 1480.
 Running Sum of 1d Array
 - [x] 26.
 Remove Duplicates from Sorted Array
+- [x] 1431.
+Kids With the Greatest Number of Candies

 ## 인프런